Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Pharazon escorted Gwyneth to a side alley.
 “Stay, girl,” he said.
 “Don’t worry, I’ll bring you back a treat, I promise.”
 She settled onto her forepaws and gave him a mournful gaze, but seemed to be placated by another pat on the head.

-“Please, enjoy!” a camouflage Usul behind the counter called out to her newest customers.
-She waved to the family as she passed a steaming bowl to an eager Wocky.
+“Please, enjoy!” a camouflage Usul behind the counter called out to her newest customers as they stepped inside.
+She waved to the family while she passed a steaming bowl to an eager Wocky.

-“Ooh, they have negg noodles,” Terra squealed as the four took their seats and opened the provided menus.
+“Ooh, they have negg noodles,” Terra said as the four took their seats and opened the provided menus.
 “Definitely getting those.
 And edamame.
 Yessss.”

 Blynn perused her menu, then glanced up at Hyren.
 “How about you, chief?” she asked.

-“It’s been twelve years,” Terra said.
+“It’s been twelve years,” Terra murmured.
 “Well, nearly.
 It’ll be twelve years on the dot in Running.”
-She picked up her chopsticks and began methodically scraping away the splinters, while her pets decided on their orders and relayed them to her.
+She picked up her chopsticks and began methodically scraping away the splinters, while her pets decided on their orders.
 When they were ready, she raised her hand to get the Usul’s attention.

 Pharazon gave his owner a quizzical look.
 “Twelve years?
 Since what?” he asked.